 Types of tests

 We perform the following vascular tests:

-We specialize in Peripheral Venous duplex, the top most requested exam in our ultrasound laboratory.
-Performed on a daily basis by experienced vascular sonographers, we evaluate upper and lower extremities to rule out acute, chronic or recurring deep vein thrombosis (DVT), examine varicose veins and map veins prior to surgery.
+Performed by experienced vascular sonographers, we evaluate upper and lower extremities to rule out acute, chronic or recurring deep vein thrombosis (DVT), examine varicose veins and map veins prior to surgery.
 With all peripheral venous testing, referring physicians will be notified immediately by phone of positive or negative DVT results.
-If indicated by the referring provider, the patient may then receive a consultation with a vascular surgeon, treatment and follow-up monitoring in our clinic.
+If requested by the referring provider, the patient may then receive a consultation with a vascular surgeon, treatment and follow-up monitoring in our clinic.

-We regularly perform Cerebrovascular duplex imaging to evaluate bruit, transient ischemic attack (TIA), stroke/CVA, preoperative screening and syncope, among other indications.
+This test is needed to evaluate bruit, transient ischemic attack (TIA), stroke/CVA, preoperative screening and syncope, among other indications.
 All major branches of the aortic arch are imaged, including innominate, vertebral and subclavian arteries in addition to common, internal and external carotid arteries.
-If indicated, intracranial arteries are imaged to assess for collateralization, vasospasm or intracranial artery stenosis.
+If indicated, intracranial arteries are imaged to assess for intracranial artery stenosis and the presence of any collateralization resulting from a significant cervical carotid artery stenosis.

-Abdominal duplex is commonly performed to monitor aneurysms, occlusive disease and to assess endo-luminal or bypass grafts of the aorta or iliac arteries.
-Visceral Vascular and Renal Artery duplex are available for patients with hypertension, intestinal angina or intrahepatic stents, such as TIPS.
-With all abdominal imaging patients, we request at least 8 hours of fasting prior to exam time to minimize bowel gas.
+This test is used to monitor aneurysms, occlusive disease and to assess endo-luminal or bypass grafts of the aorta or iliac arteries.
+Visceral vascular and renal artery duplex are available for patients with hypertension, intestinal angina or intrahepatic stents, such as TIPS.
+With all abdominal imaging patients, we request at least eight hours of fasting prior to exam time to minimize bowel gas.